eilinwis/ai-assistant-chat/README.md

 # AI Assistant Chat

+This app is for educational purpuse.
+Learn e2e playwright testing!
 React + Vite + TypeScript chat UI for manual use and Playwright E2E tests.

 ## Setup